skywarth/Vite-KingdomCreator-New/README.md

 ###### To add a new set

 to get images from dominionstrategy.com

-add a type if needed.
+ - Add a type if needed.
 You will need to code a bit.

-run either from directory "./process" :
+   This might occur in file `./process/download.js`

+you need to set in `download.js` the type of image card or ste you want to get this is here in term of code

+    //processAllSets();  // to process all known sets
+    //getAllImages(getCards(sets.plunder)); // to process 1 set
+    getImage(sets.plunder.cards.filter(card => card.name == "Cage")[0]) // to process 1 card

+to execute
+    `cd process`
-`node download.js`
+run `node download.js`
-but you will need to create some directories or run it from kingdom_creator root directory :
-`node process/download.js`
 Images will be created for english version.

 to build kingdom file related to an expansion use